baharvand79/CN_CA_1_/README.md

 5. Set Local and Remote SDP:
   - Each peer sets the remote SDP received from the other peer.
   - ICE (Interactive Connectivity Establishment) candidates are exchanged for connectivity.
-6. Establish Connection: Once local and remote SDPs are set and ICE gathering is completed, the peer connection is established.
+6. Establish Connection: Once local and remote SDPs are set and ICE gathering is completed, the peer connection is established and sending tracks starts.